Waking up in Ecuador

 Next up was another village that is known for its weaving but that happens to have one of the most famous instrument maker families in the country in its midst.
 Peguche is almost a suburb of the large market town called Otovalo and is easily accessible off the Pan-Am Highway.
 We happened to come along just as a little concert was underway for a group of German tourists.
 Though we would have asked a lot more questions if we had not been interrupting something in progress, we learned that the mandolin-type instruments on the wall are made of armadillo shells, the shakers from sheep's feet, the pan flutes come from a type of local bamboo, and the guitars are handmade right there in the taller (workshop) attached to the house.
 The musicians sounded great, playing Andean traditional tunes, first instrumental only but then adding vocals sung in Quechua; they offered several CDs for sale which the Germans quickly bought up.
 As we were leaving I noticed an array of orchids hanging from the porch - the guitar player told me that the orchids are his hobby.
 (He's really good at it!)

-who have been weaving and spinning together for 70 years (they met at the age of 7).
+On to another village whose name escapes me, this time to visit a couple who have been weaving and spinning together for 70 years (they met at the age of 7).
 Take one look at them and you'll see why they were mesmerizing.
 LOVELY couple whose spirits filled the place and the hearts of ALL their visitors I'm quite sure.

 Having always thought that alpaca wool was a product of Ecuador, I was surprised to learn that all the alpaca actually is raised exclusively in Peru.
 Ecuador is sheep country, and this couple has spent their entire lives shearing, carding, spinning, and weaving.
 Their handiwork dotted the workshop, all sorts of rugs and scarves and artistic creations.
 Again, how can you leave here and not support them?
 Ashley, Tim, and I bought at least one item each.
 (I can't imagine being able to afford to shop like this on any other type of tour - nor would it have ever been of benefit to the artisans themselves.)
 Part of the demonstration included the use of a type of cactus grown in the area used to comb the wool and soften it while it was still on the loom.
 I was fascinated by that bit of ingenuity, and Jose (yes, another Jose) picked up on the question.
 Not knowing that he spoke Spanish, I was surprised when he engaged me in conversation on the way out asking if I would like to see his small garden.
 He offered me beans right off the plant, and pointed to his crop of corn and quinoa to the side of the house.
 The smiles of this couple will forever stick with me.
 If nothing else had happened, I would have left Ecuador very happy.